 - Columbus Circle Holiday Market

-If you are going to stroll through Central Park, don’t forget to stop by Columbus Circle to see the Holiday Market.
-It opens from December 4 to 24 from 10 AM to 8 PM.
-Address: Columbus Circle, 59th Street and Central Park West.
+If you are thinking of visiting Central Park, don’t forget to stop by Columbus Circle to see the Holiday Market.
+Open from November 29th to December 24th 2022 from 10 AM to 8 PM.
+Location: Columbus Circle, 59th Street and Central Park West.

 Christmas Shows in NYC